cmprc/lunajoy/README.md

 ### Interactive UI/UX Design

-- Enhanced user interface with modals, tooltips, and notifications for a smooth and guided experience.
+- Enhanced user interface with modals, animations, and notifications for a smooth and guided experience.

 ---